pyvista/pyvista/doc/user-guide/data_model.rst

    not require that you have knowledge of VTK.
-For those who wish to see a detailed comparison to VTK or translate code written for the Python bindings of VTK to PyVista, please see :ref:`pyvista_to_vtk_docs`.
+For those who wish to see a detailed comparison to VTK or translate code written for the Python bindings of VTK to PyVista, please see :ref:`vtk_to_pyvista_docs`.

-For a more general description of our api, see :ref:`what_is_a_mesh`.
+For a more general description of our API, see :ref:`what_is_a_mesh`.

 The PyVista DataSet
 -------------------
 To visualize data in VTK or PyVista, two pieces of information are
-required: the data's geometry, which describes where the data is positioned in space and what is values are, and its topology, which describes how points in the dataset are connected to one another.
+required: the data's geometry, which describes where the data is positioned in space and what its values are, and its topology, which describes how points in the dataset are connected to one another.

 At the top level, we have `vtkDataObject`_, which are just "blobs" of data without geometry or topology.
 These contain arrays of `vtkFieldData`_.
-Under this are `vtkDataSet`_, which add geometry and topolgy to `vtkDataObject`_.
-Associated with every point and cell in the dataset is a specific value.
+Under this are `vtkDataSet`_, which add geometry and topology to `vtkDataObject`_.
+Associated with every point or cell in the dataset is a specific value.
 Since these values must be positioned and connected in space, they are held in the `vtkDataArray`_ class, which are simply memory buffers on the heap.
 In PyVista, 99% of the